Culture and Buildings

 The mayor led off with the general statement that affordability hits the arts particularly hard.
 It’s no secret that on average musicians in Austin make very little money due to a combination of fierce competition and low to non-existent cover charges.
 This competition extends beyond music – Austin has a plethora of talented painters, graphic artists, directors and videographers – and yet a lack of established companies to tie these talents into regular jobs many find themselves struggling.

 Building a revenue generating art industry of any kind requires network effects to succeed.
 Artists need to be near each other and have venues where they can share their work and be discovered.
-In many cases the internet has changed this game – and it is a frequent discussion point at our MediaTech events exactly how it has – but the physical venues are extremely important.
+In many cases the internet has changed this game – and it is a frequent discussion point at our MediaTech events exactly how it has.
+But the physical venues are still preeminent.
 In fact this is one of the reasons we’ve decided to switch venues for each of our event – to bring each part of the city into the conversation.

-Efforts like Black Fret, collective blue, and the myriad film festivals and events in Austin, work to create opportunities for exposure and revenue for all types of artists but the real estate to support these artists has been increasing in cost at a high rate.
-And with transit time and costs growing with not too many viable solutions in open discussion there’s a major threat.
+Efforts like Black Fret, collective blue, and the myriad film festivals and events in Austin work to create opportunities for exposure and revenue for all types of artists.
+Unfortunately the real estate to support these artists has been increasing in cost at a high rate.
+Paired with long transit times and few viable solutions in open discussion there’s a major threat.
 One of the pieces necessary to sustain the growth of any art industry is affordability and the ability for network effects develop and grow.

 Reasonable Rents for the Old, Fierce Competition for the New